 The largest trees on site are located mostly towards the south of the site.
-There are a mixture of different species including horse chestnut, yew, lime, holly, pine, ash, elder, and hawthorn.
+There are a mixture of different species including horse chestnut, yew, lime, holly, pine, ash, elder, cedar and hawthorn.
 Trees are surveyed every 3 years and managed to assess their safety and removed or pruned and replaced if necessary.
 The trees are an important part of the character of this site and the line of horse chestnut trees along the eastern boundary has historical significance.
 The presence of these large trees provides a habitat for a wide range of wildlife including bats, insects, and birds.

 Some areas are now developing a scrub character with brambles and some weed tree growth (unwanted self-set trees).
 These areas of scrub need to be controlled to stop them from taking over the more open grassland areas.
 The majority of areas of grass within the churchyard are the reason for its designation as an LWS.
 Weed tree species should be removed from within the grassland to stop them from developing.
+Clusters of ivy and bramble are more frequent in the southern section of the churchyard.